viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ### Enable SPI on your Pi

-Now that you have wired your ADC and Moisture Sensor, make sure that the Serial Peripheral Interface (SPI) is enabled on your Pi.
+Now that you have wired your ADC and moisture sensor, make sure that the Serial Peripheral Interface (SPI) is enabled on your Pi.
-Enabling this protocol is necessary to allow the Pi to communicate with the Moisture Sensor peripheral.
+Enabling this protocol is necessary to allow the Pi to communicate with the moisture sensor peripheral.

 SSH into your Pi and run the following command: